 For a similar distance, Asia Miles only charges 210,000 and 300,000 miles in Business and First Class, respectively.

 Comparing Qantas to Asia Miles, this is a whopping 120,000 points saving for First Class and 70,000 in Business!

 Read more: Asia Miles round-the-world redemption guide

-Asia Miles is one of our top four frequent flyer program recommendations for travellers in New Zealand due to their favourable medium- and long-haul redemption rates, especially compared to Qantas Frequent Flyer, and their large number of high-quality airline partners.
+Notwithstanding the recent award program changes, Asia Miles is one of our top four frequent flyer program recommendations for travellers in New Zealand (along with Qantas, Velocity and KrisFlyer) due to their favourable medium- and long-haul redemption rates, especially compared to Qantas Frequent Flyer, and their large number of high-quality airline partners.

 What has been your best-value redemption for Asia Miles?
 We’d love to hear about it in the comments.

 Supplementary images courtesy of Cathay Pacific and Asia Miles.